karuboniru/blog_md/waydroid-fedora.md

 ~~Multi-window mode is not working for me, you can refer to [this issue](https://github.com/waydroid/waydroid/issues/131)~~

 By default, you are getting wrong colors in Waydroid if you are on Gnome, you can workaround this by enabling inverted colors in Android Settings, but doing this will break Multi-window mode.
-The only way to solve this is to make mutter compatible with android's frame buffer, so blame Gnome people :(
+The only way to solve this is to make mutter compatible with android's frame buffer, related patches are merged upstream, just stay tuned and wait for update.